Be Safe, Buy REITs

 All REITs Are Not Equal!

-While we did not foresee the Coronavirus causing a recession affecting all Americans, we entered 2020 with a portfolio that we believed could outperform in multiple economic scenarios.
+While we did not foresee the coronavirus causing a recession affecting all Americans, we entered 2020 with a portfolio that we believed could outperform in multiple economic scenarios.
 As we have articulated many times, all REITs are not equal.
 Therefore, our fundamental bottom-up research process has produced (and will continue to produce) a portfolio that is radically different than the index.
-The term ‘active share’ is used to describe how different a portfolio is from the index, with 100% being completely different and 0% being the exact same.
+The term 'active share' is used to describe how different a portfolio is from the index, with 100% being completely different and 0% being the exact same.
 As of March 31, 2020, the Chilton REIT Composite had an active share of 68% versus the MSCI US REIT Index.
 In comparison, the average active share for a real estate mutual fund according to Morningstar was 56% as of December 31, 2019.

-As shown in Figure 4, the performance of the 16 property types since the peak on February 21, 2020 through March 31, 2020 has varied dramatically.
+As shown in Figure 4, the performance of the 16 property types since the peak on February 21, 2020, through March 31, 2020, has varied dramatically.
 Even within these property types, performance has varied based on balance sheet strength, payout ratio, and development pipeline.
-In our opinion, this is the time that active management should be stressed in client portfolios given the pitfalls of investing blindly in ETFs that hold positions that are slated to underperform.
+In our opinion, this is the time that active management should be stressed in client portfolios, given the pitfalls of investing blindly in ETFs that hold positions that are slated to underperform.
 Not only can we position the portfolio away from stocks that are affected by the present conditions, but we can also take advantage of companies that we believe are safer than what the market has thus far decided.
 For example, the underperformance of office and only slight outperformance of residential does not reconcile with the research we have done on the durability of their cash flows.

 Property Types That Should Outperform